drKeeman/glitch_core/lab_journal/04_llm_and_persona_engine.md

 ### Clinical Scales as Behavioral Metrics

-With implementation of PHQ-9, GAD-7, and PSS-10 we try to catch the mantal state of of AI from different angles.
-I'm now sure what scale of questioary would reveal actual 'mental drift', so lets use a multidimansional assessments, hoping at least one of them would be a lucky guess
+With implementation of PHQ-9, GAD-7, and PSS-10 we try to catch the mental state of of AI from different angles.
+I'm now sure what scale of questionary would reveal actual 'mental drift', so lets use a multidimansional assessments, hoping at least one of them would be a lucky guess

 The key moment here is **dynamics** and **change over time**.
 A persona might have a PHQ-9 score of 8 (mild depression), but if they started at 2, that's a significant deterioration.